thomas051083/psd-psw/_opsoc-2021/02-gifting-from-the-heart.md

 <table width="100%">
   <tr>
     <td width="30%"><img src="/images/Foreword Coffee.png" height="200" alt="Foreword Coffee"></td>
-    <td width="70%"><b>Foreword Coffee</b> is a social enterprise member of Singapore Centre for Social Enterprise (raiSE), providing an inclusive work environment for persons with disabilities, special needs and mental health conditions.
+    <td width="70%"><b>Foreword Coffee Roasters</b> is a social enterprise member of Singapore Centre for Social Enterprise (raiSE), providing an inclusive work environment for persons with disabilities, special needs and mental health conditions.
 Using business as a force for good, the social enterprise aspires to create an equitable and sustainable value chain from farmers to consumers.</td>
   </tr>
  </table>
 <br>